 Turn captions on or off

-- If captions are available the icon will be visible on the player.
+- If captions are available, will be visible in the bottom right-hand corner of the video player.

 Turn default setting to on or off